Ghardo/nginx-php-fpm-docker/README.md

 replace **PROJECTNAME** with the name of the folder which include the project

 ### Usage
-create a project in the CODE folder (in this case ~/code/www) **example:**
+create a directory in the CODE folder (in this case ~/code/www)

+**example:**
 ```
 mkdir -p ~/code/www/project